Tableau Prep: A Visualization’s BFF

 Because Salesforce and things like that or all web-based.
-It’s no surprise that will see a web-based version of Tableau prep at some point.
+It’s no surprise that will see a web-based version of Tableau Prep at some point.

-We’ll probably expect to see that in a major release in 2021 2022 all depends on how things are going.
+We’ll probably expect to see that in a major release in 2021 or 2022, it all depends on how things are going.
 The other thing that was not given a date but was announced was the ability to write to a database.
 It’s great to build extracts and CSV.
 But what do you want to do when you want to write it back to a database sources of you?